 Wait until the eyes adjust to the new prescription before getting a second pair.
 Because we buy so many glasses, if there is a special on buying two pairs of glasses, the optician will make a note in my file to honor the promotion when I get my second pair of glasses a few days after I adjust to the prescription.

 If you have low vision, always get the extra protection plan that gives free repairs and touch ups.
 Every few months, I have to get my tint done again due to fading from the sun.
 I also need the backs of the glasses adjusted so they don’t slip off my face.
 In addition, this plan guarantees a replacement pair of glasses if I break them beyond repair.
 Since I cannot function without my glasses, this is extremely important.

 Understand that some vision isn’t corrected to 20/20, even with glasses

 Instead of asking me which line on a chart I can read, I’m asked which line appears the clearest.
 I will never be able to read the small text on the chart, no matter what my reading prescription is, because I have a print disability.
 If the optician starts to panic that it’s impossible to read small font, explain that you have eyesight that is partially, but not fully, corrected by glasses.
 If they start asking uncomfortable questions or argue if that is possible, find a new optician or go to a different location for glasses.

 Build a relationship with the people at the store

 Going to a place where everyone knows your name, or at least your vision, is a great way to ensure high quality glasses.
-Try to frequent the same place so they can understand your likes and dislikes, and thank them often for helping you!
-I like to think that my ophthalmologist gives me the raw materials I need to see, and then the lab tech turns the materials into a finished product that lets me see the world around me, and run into fewer walls.
+Try to frequent the same place so they can understand your likes and dislikes, and thank them often for helping you.
+Learning how to choose glasses with low vision can be tricky, but these tips will help you see and look your best every day.